Excavation near neighbours — the 3m & 6m rules explained

-If the adjoining owner gives a notice within 14 days agreeing to the excavation, the work (as agreed) may go ahead.
-If the adjoining owner does not respond, or objects to the proposed work, a dispute is regarded as having arisen.
+If the adjoining owner gives notice within 14 days of agreeing to the excavation, the work may go ahead.
+If the adjoining owner does not respond or objects to the proposed work, a dispute has arisen.

 The neighbour may then wish to appoint a party wall surveyor and have the issue resolved with a party wall agreement or party wall award.
 This process can take time especially if the proposals are complicated — for instance if you want to build a basement.